turingschool/career-development-curriculum-site/module_two/mod2_week1.md

    * Education section that includes Turings Certificate of Completion

 After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/rSWwn2QFQL3ZsDhr7).

+## Overviev

+Review how to create a tech resume and comply with the Applicant Tracking System.
+As you follow along, we recommend taking notes.
+* Allow yourself about 30 mins (each video is between one and three minutes) to complete the video portion of the following lesson.
+* We recommend scheduling time on your calendar and using dedicated PD work time to complete the full lesson.

-## Week 1 Lesson - Intro to Creating a Techically Focused Resume
+## Intro to Creating a Techically Focused Resume
 This PD lesson will focus on how to create a technically focused resume that represents your unique professional brand as a career changer and professional, turned software developer.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/V0N-0d6Wa0w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>